mascii/joy-con-2-web-bluetooth-api-demo/README.md

    - A device selection dialog will appear.

-2. **Activate sync mode**
+2. **Activate pairing mode**

-   - Press the **sync button** on your Joy-Con 2 to put it into sync mode.
+   - Press the **sync button** on your Joy-Con 2 to put it into pairing mode.

 3. **Pair the device**
    - When a device appears in the dialog (it may be displayed as **"Joy-Con 2 (R)"** or **"DeviceName"**), select it and click the Pair button.
-     - Pairing is only possible while the LED player lamps on the controller are blinking.
+     - Pairing is only possible while the LED indicator lights on the controller are blinking.

 ## How to Disconnect